The following article outlines and answers some frequently asked questions about Arlo's Xero integration.

 Arlo does not specifically prevent you from making changes to invoices in Xero, including those connected to Arlo.
 However, changes you make will not automatically update to any connected orders in Arlo.
 If changes are detected to an invoice, the Arlo integration will disconnect the integration for that order and add a warning message to the order page.

 The integration only downloads payment information from Xero (including credit allocations).
 It will not download or replicate any existing invoices or credit notes.

 The integration will only track orders and credit notes that were originally created by Arlo.

-Whenever possible, you should try to generate any of your event-related financial documents in Arlo so that your event revenue reports in Arlo are consistent with records across your business.
+Whenever possible, you should try to generate any of your course-related financial documents in Arlo so that your course revenue reports in Arlo are consistent with records across your business.

 Yes.
 Once an order is created and exported to Xero, you can apply a credit to it provided that the billing contact on the Xero invoice matches the contact on the existing credit.
 You will be able to use Xero to allocate the credit note to the Arlo-connected invoice, even if Arlo did not create that credit note.

 Outstanding credit will not be automatically applied to orders exported as Xero invoices.
 You need to manually open these invoices and apply the credit if it is available.
 Arlo will download the credit allocation in the same way as a payment and you will see this against the Arlo order.

 There is a difference between Arlo’s concepts of a cancelled order and a cancelled purchase.

 A cancelled purchase can be represented by marking individual registrations on an order as cancelled and raising a credit note to reflect the reversal of the purchase.
 The order itself remains valid, even if some (or all) of the purchase lines on that order are reversed.
 This allows you to record the customer’s change of mind without deleting the paperwork associated with their activity and for your accounting records to fully reflect the sequence of events that occurred.